vcsaturninus/cohort/README.md

  * frees (destroys) the test list at the end

-One nice feature is that tests that generate a fatal signal such as SIGBUS or SIGSEGV do _not_ end the program.
+One nice feature is that tests that generate a fatal signal such as SIGBUS or SIGSEGV do _not_ end the process.
 Instead, they are caught and the test runner reports the respective test as _failed_ and then continues on with the rest.